-I'll stress, I agree with much of what Mosler has to say, but he makes a couple of glaring errors, or at best, exceptionally weak assurtions based on very poor evidence, which are contradicted by the Bank of England (BOE) and the Institute for Fiscal Studies (IFS), in the area of how money is created, and how it is destroyed.
+I'll stress, I agree with much of what Mosler has to say, but he makes a couple of glaring errors, or at best, exceptionally weak assertions based on very poor evidence, which are contradicted by the Bank of England (BOE) and the Institute for Fiscal Studies (IFS), in the area of how money is created, and how it is destroyed.

-Due to the fact that much of what Mosler has to say is exceptionally valid compared to some politicians comparisons of national economies with household budgets, some people have come to treat his work as if it's gospel, which is unfortunate, given some of his assurtions are highly dubious, his evidence is seriously lacking, and he is, as I have previously stated, contradicted by such institutions as the BOE and the IFS.
+Due to the fact that much of what Mosler has to say is exceptionally valid compared to some politicians comparisons of national economies with household budgets, some people have come to treat his work as if it's gospel, which is unfortunate, given some of his assertions are highly dubious, his evidence is seriously lacking, and he is, as I have previously stated, contradicted by such institutions as the BOE and the IFS.

 We can but look at the actual evidence.

 What we have is two competing arguments about how money comes into being, and the suprising part for those not familiar with the subject, how it vanishes from the economy.

 Mosler argues that money comes into being when governments spend, and vanishes when people pay that money back to the government through tax.
 Truth be told, It would probably be better if it did work this way.